sedIgnas/EasySanta/readme.md

 + While developing this console application listen to Mariah Carey - All I want for Christmas is you.
 Or don’t.
 Just make it work!

 ### How to run
----

 #### Method 1: run php in console
-==Only works if PHP is installed in the operating system==
+Only works if PHP is installed in the operating system
 1. Clone repository
 2. Open folder in your favorite terminal or any IDE that has integrated terminal within:
     + CMD in windows
     + Bash in linux
     + IDE, e.g: Visual studio code, Atom, PHPStorm, Sublime and many others
-3. Use command `php` with filename, in this case `php program.php` to run "Easy Santa" console application. ==Be sure to be in the directory of application==
+3. Use command `php` with filename, in this case `php program.php` to run "Easy Santa" console application.
+Be sure to be in the directory of application

 #### Method 2: download executable and run